 The July 4th weekend is traditionally the biggest weekend of the year for pool use.
-With Independence Day falling on a Tuesday this year, pool parties will likely be planned for anywhere from Friday thru Tuesday.
+With Independence Day falling on a Saturday this year and most area fireworks shows canceled due to the pandemic, pools will be a popular place to be over the July 4th weekend.
 Following are five tips to assure that your July 4th pool party will be one to be remembered.
 Be sure that your pool is readyTo avoid … [Read more...] about 5 Tips to Help Insure a Great July 4th Pool Party

 As of this writing (June 17th), we have not yet experienced our first 100 degree day of 2020.
 Our average date of our first 100 degree day is July 1st.
 We average eighteen 100 degree days per year, therefore we likely have quite a few of them ahead of us.
 Since weather records have been kept (1898), there have only been two summers in which we did not reach 100 degrees (1906 & 1973).
 With … [Read more...] about Weekly Pool Maintenance Tips

 This year started out as one of the wettest we have ever had, but we are now in a period of no rain.
 It appears that the hot, dry weather will be the case for at least another 10 days—as there is no rain in the forecast.
 That combined with the hot weather that we are experiencing is really drying out area soils.
 The north Texas area tends to have pockets of fairly expansive soil—soil that … [Read more...] about Water Your Yard to Prevent Damage to Your Pool